 Nitric Oxide is a key effector protein that - among other roles - is involved in cardiovascular hemostasis and vascular relaxation.
 In the event of a vascular stress, NO is synthesized at its location.
 It binds to sGC on the environing tissues, triggering the downstream decrease of Ca2+ and increase of cGMP, which in turn alters the activity of a collection of protein kinase G, cyclic nucleotide-gated ion channels and phosphodiesterases, leading to the vasodilatation of nearby vessels, blood flow increase and lowered tension.

 Get the brochure about technology comparison. - Brochures

-All-in-one kit for robust detection of Total IRS1
+All-in-one HTRF kit for robust detection of Phospho-IRS1

 A natural substance in green tea regulates innate immune response

 Compounds evaluated with the HTRF cGMP quantification kit

 cGMP measured with the HTRF-based assay is linked to and mediates th...